|Type of Degree||Master of Arts|

 Students in the online MFT program complete four clinical rotations at Pepperdine-approved clinical facilities located as close to the student’s community as possible.
 In addition to their practicum site clinical experience and supervision, students participate in PSY 662 Clinical Practicum, where they discuss their clinical cases and receive personalized input from their practicum instructor and classmates.

-The online MFT program prepares students to pursue licensure as licensed marriage and family therapists (LMFT) or licensed professional clinical counselors (LPCC) in California.
+The online MFT program prepares students to pursue licensure as licensed marriage and family therapists (LMFT) or licensed professional clinical counselors (LPCC).
 Because licensing requirements vary across states, Pepperdine strongly recommends that you contact the licensing board in the state in which you are interested in working prior to starting the online MFT program.

 A bachelor’s degree from a regionally accredited institution is required for admission to the online MFT program.
 Applicants who do not have a background in counseling, psychology, or a related field will complete up to six units of foundation courses in addition to graduate-level courses.